 The Feather River Recreation and Park District, for instance, sustained significant damage during that flood, as did facilities owned by the South Feather Water and Power Agency and Lake Oroville Public Utility District.
 When the water receded, however, and entities like the city of Oroville began applying for FEMA assistance, they weren’t eligible.

 An albeit dull silver lining of any disaster is the ability to rebuild with more insight.
 For Paradise, which lost 90 percent of its real estate, that opportunity is huge.
 While some say the town should not rebuild on its existing footprint because of the vulnerability against future fires, Mayor Jones says new codes and regulations will protect the community.

 “Are we better prepared?
-We’re getting ourselves there,” she said.
-“The council adopted ordinances above and beyond wildland-urban interface standards set by the state.
-Couple that with our defensible space ordinance, and I think the town will be a lot safer.”
+We’re getting ourselves there,” she told the CN&R. “The council adopted ordinances above and beyond wildland-urban interface standards set by the state.
+Couple that with our defensible space ordinance and I think the town will be a lot safer.”

 Jones pointed to the destruction of the Camp Fire as an indication they’re on the right path.
 Fifty percent of the homes built after 2008—when codes were updated to require sprinkler systems in every home, among other things—survived the fire.
 Only 9 percent of those built before then are still standing, she said.

 “If anybody’s saying that rebuilding on the same footprint might not be the right idea—they say it about rural areas, but not in big cities.
 Look at the Getty Fire.
 It’s hypocritical,” she said.
 “If you’re going to say people should not live where there’s risk, then there should be nobody living where there are tornadoes, nobody where there are hurricanes, nobody where there are earthquakes.
 What we do is we adopt new building standards so they stand up in an earthquake.
 We build in a smarter, more resilient way.
 But it doesn’t mean we can’t live here.”